Public-key cryptography based on bounded quantum reference frames: Honest-verifier security

-Now, we show that, from Bob's and Eve's points of view, Alice's choosing the private phase angle $\phi_x$ from the discrete set $\{2 \pi x/(r+1): x=1,2,\ldots,r+1\}$ is equivalent to her choosing the phase angle from the continuous interval $[0,2\pi)$.
-The only information that Eve (who is never allowed to act as verifier) and Bob have about $\phi_x$ comes from the $r$ copies of $\sys{\ket{\psi_x}}$.
-They describe the state of these $r$ systems by the density operator
+Now, we show that, from Bob's and Eve's points of view, Alice's choosing the private phase angle $\phi_x$ from the discrete set $\{2 \pi x/(2r+1): x=1,2,\ldots,2r+1\}$ is equivalent to her choosing the phase angle from the continuous interval $[0,2\pi)$.
+We have argued that the only information that Eve or Bob (or anyone but Alice) has about $\phi_x$ may be assumed to come from a number of copies of $\sys{\myket{\psi_x}}$ that can be no greater than $2r$ (there are $r$ legitimate copies of the public key, and one can extract $r$ more copies from Alice); let this number be $c$, where $1 \leq c \leq 2r$.
+We may describe the state of these $c$ systems by the density operator

-Had $\phi_x$ been chosen uniformly from $\{2 \pi x/(r+1): x\in [0,r+1)\} = [0,2\pi)$, they would describe the state by
+Had $\phi_x$ been chosen uniformly from $\{2 \pi x/(2r+1): x\in [0,2r+1)\} = [0,2\pi)$, they would describe the state by

 It is straightforward to show that the above two density operators are both equal to